When speakers and speaker components need to be connected, it’s essential to know which speaker wire connector types are best suited.

 5. Phono (RCA) Connectors

-RCA connectors have been used in audio devices since the early 1940’s.
+RCA connectors have been used in audio devices since the early 1940s.
 To date, they are the most common connectors for home audio devices.
-For this reason, these connectors are normally cheap, for example, this Kenable 1/4 inch Mono Jack RCA Plugs available on Amazon.
+For this reason, these connectors are normally cheap, for example, these Kenable 1/4 inch Mono Jack RCA Plugs are available on Amazon.

 Their main advantages are ease of use and low cost.
 However, the connector easily disconnects if the cable is stepped on or kicked.
 They also require a corresponding audio jack to work.